 for paying any refundable deposits and non-included fees directly on-site or to the

-will be billed by Skidmore’s Bursar for the Skidmore comprehensive fee.
+- All off-campus study participants will be billed by Skidmore’s Bursar for the Skidmore

-- Students on an Approved Program will submit a $500 non-refundable confirmation deposit
+- All students studying on an off-campus program will submit a $500.00 non-refundable

 - Skidmore will handle payments to the program providers on behalf of students.
 However